NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsF.clean.rst

-Although sub-directories and the default data device are fully supported on the medium being backed-up, the procedures would need modificication to enable them to create similar sub-directories on the destination device.
+Although sub-directories and the default data device are fully supported on the medium being backed-up, the procedures would need modification to enable them to create similar sub-directories on the destination device.
 The PROCedure makes heavy use of recursive programming, which means that it uses a lot of memory (not all of which is released at the end of the PROCedure).
 It would need a considerable